glenmount/torchline-product/README.md

 **North Star:** Rebuild aged care’s trust layer as a sovereign, receipts-first system that gives families zero-click clarity and lifts residents’ Dignity Minutes (DM%).
 Everything ships with dates, sources, and guardrails.

 **Branches:** `main` (protected), `reset/scaffold` (arena — tests red by design).
+_The working reference lives in the private repo._

 ## Products
 - **TRIDENT (Families):** Source-linked copilot for fees/rights/safety with date-aware answers and a deterministic fee engine.